Find a local Indiana Farmers Market near you

 *These are growing lists.
 Please contact email@example.com if a market is missing or needs to be updated.

 Indiana Farmers Market Map

-(data from USDA’s National Farmers Market Directory)
+The data and this map are from the USDA’s National Farmers Market Directory.

 Need to add or edit your farmers market?
 Click HERE.